Halsey, Zedd & More Join Dick Clark's New Year's Rockin' Eve Lineup

 Fitz & The Tantrums

-If you're a fan of the group's hit "Handclap," make sure to watch them perform during the West Coast special
+If you're a fan of the group's hit "Handclap," make sure to watch them perform during the West Coast special.

 Michael Loccisano/Getty Images For CMT